hyrise/replication/README.md

 ### Query Costs
 We modeled query costs as average processing time for a query in PostgreSQL with random template parameters.
+Query costs depend, for example, on the hardware and PostgreSQL version.
+Hence, there may be multiple versions for the same workload in the repository.

 ## TPC-H
 [TPC-H fragment sizes](https://github.com/hyrise/replication/blob/master/tpch/tpch_colum_sizes_postgres_single_index.py)